ratorx/server/README.md

 ## Basic system setup (`setup.yml`)

-The goal of `setup.yml` is to automate the regular system maintenance and expose a Docker daemon on a fresh server.
+The goal of `setup.yml` is to automate the regular system maintenance and setup Docker on a fresh server.
 The configuration variables are located in `inventory.yml`.

 At a high level, it performs the following actions: